Understanding Behavior Activation for Emotional Well-being

 Making a List

-When the waves of sorrow begin to crash on the shores of your mind, pull the list out, identify an activity and take a baby step towards activating the behavior—put on those running shoes.
+We must take note of personal pleasures experienced during more balanced moments, knowing which activities have personal value and which activities are a chore.
+Write them down.
+When the waves of sorrow begin to crash on the shores of your mind, pull the list out, identify an activity and take a baby step towards activating the behaviorโput on those running shoes.
 Since planning is an energy demanding activity, it is scrapped by our survival oriented minds during distress.
 Preparation for behaviors during cheerless moments must be specific.

 Back to the exercise example, we must do more than list “exercise” on our list of personally important activities.
 Perhaps, we place on our list “walk around the block.”
 This is a specific activity that is measurable.
 We can feel the joy of accomplishment upon completion.
 Planning and completing an activity is a step towards a positive feedback loop, reversing the emotional onslaught of weighty emotions.